CallumKing90/red-ant-comics/README.md

 ### Favourites

-To open the favourites panel (```#favourites-panel```) you need to add a class of ```open```.
+To open the favourites panel (`#favourites-panel`) you need to add a class of `open`.
 Toggling this class will show/hide the panel.

-* Each comic within the list should have a button to add to the list
+- Each comic within the list should have a button to add to the list
-* If the comic is already in the list the add button should be changed so you can remove it
+- If the comic is already in the list the add button should be changed so you can remove it
-* There should be a list that displays all the favourites
+- There should be a list that displays all the favourites
-* The comics within the favourites list should have a button to remove
+- The comics within the favourites list should have a button to remove

 **Have fun!**
->>>>>>> master